List of philosophical encyclopedias

-A philosophy encyclopedia is a comprehensive reference work that seeks to make available to the reader a number of articles on the subject of philosophy.
+An encyclopedia of philosophy is a comprehensive reference work which seeks to make available to the reader a number of articles on the subject of philosophy.
 Many paper and online encyclopedias of philosophy have been written, with encyclopedias in general dating back to the 1st century AD with Pliny the Elder's Naturalis Historia.

 Encyclopédie

 The Encyclopédie was a French encyclopedia edited by the philosopher and art critic Denis Diderot and the scientist, mathematician, and philosopher Jean le Rond d'Alembert.
 It was compiled by a group of intellectuals called the Encyclopédistes and includes, in addition to Diderot and d'Alembert, the famous philosophers Jean-Jacques Rousseau and François-Marie Arouet (better known by his pen name, Voltaire).

 Encyclopedia of Philosophy

 The Encyclopedia of Philosophy is a major philosophy encyclopedia that was first published in 1967 by Macmillan in eight volumes and was edited by Paul Edwards.

+The second edition was published in 2006 in ten volumes and was edited by Donald M. Borchert, as The Editor in Chief.

 Routledge Encyclopedia of Philosophy

 The Routledge Encyclopedia of Philosophy is edited by Edward Craig and was first published by Routledge in 1998.
 It contains more than 2,000 articles written by over 1,300 contributors.